kkhenriquez/image-gallery/README.md

 # image-gallery
-A gallery of images using AngularJS
+A gallery of images using AngularJS.

+Working demo available at http://kkhenriquez.github.io/image-gallery